When Substance Use Becomes a Third in the Relationship: Understanding Competing Attachment

 From an attachment perspective, this matters.

 Because secure bonds are built through turning toward each other in moments of need.
-And when something else consistently becomes the place we turn instead, the relationship doesn’t just feel distant- it starts to feel less safe, less primary, less chosen.
+And when something else consistently becomes the place we turn instead, the relationship doesn’t just feel distant, it starts to feel less safe, less primary, less chosen.

-Not just the substance use itself, but the feeling of not being the place their partner goes anymor
+This is often the part that hurts most for partners: It’s not just the substance use itself, but the feeling of not being the place their partner goes anymore.

 Why Substances Can Feel so Powerful

+For many people, this pattern is also shaped by past experiences.
 When connection has felt inconsistent, overwhelming, or unsafe, the nervous system learns to prioritize protection over connection.
-Reaching for a substance can feel more predictable than reaching for a person.
+When this happens, reaching for a substance can feel more predictable than reaching for a person.
+Over time, this predictability matters.

-And when a substance becomes the more reliable place to go, it can begin to function as a competing attachment in the relationship.
+Because attachment isn’t just about closeness- it’s about where we go when we need something.
+And when a substance becomes the more reliable place to go, that’s when it begins to function as a competing attachment in the relationship.

 As physician and trauma expert Gabor Mate puts it, addiction is less about the substance itself and more about the attempt to relieve pain.
+In relationships, that attempt shapes where someone turns to in moments of distress- toward their partner, or toward something else.
+The unfortunate paradox is this: What helps someone cope in the moment can also become the thing they turn toward instead of the relationship.

-Substances can soothe- but they can’t replace being seen, known, and responded to
+Substances can soothe- but they can’t replace being seen, known, and responded to.

 How This Shows Up in Relationships